open5e/open5e/source/Spellcasting/spells_a-z/c/control-water.rst

 the start of your next turn while the flood effect lasts.

 ***Part Water.*** You cause water in the area to move apart and create a trench.
-The trench extends across the spell’s area, and the separated water forms a wall to either side.
+The trench extends across the spell's area, and the separated water forms a wall to either side.
 The trench remains until the spell ends or you choose a different effect.
 The water then slowly fills in the trench over the course of the next round until the normal water